 Sir Henry Head

-Sir Henry Head, a 19th century British neurologist, was intrigued by the concept that people who suffered nerve damage could regain sensation once more.
-Head wanted to precisely map the road by which sensation returned -- did sensation of hot and cold return prior to response to painful stimuli like pin pricks?
+Sir Henry Head, a 19th-century British neurologist, was intrigued by the concept that people who suffered nerve damage could regain sensation once more.
+Head wanted to precisely map the road by which sensation returned — did sensation of hot and cold return before response to painful stimuli like pin pricks?
 However, Head faced a roadblock: The patients he interviewed painted fairly obtuse pictures of their sensations during experiments.

 Over the next five years, Head was subjected to all manner of stimulation to his hand and arm by his co-experimenter, W.H.R.
 Rivers.
 Head developed a process he called negative attitude of attention, a sort of meditative state of deep introspection where he focused his attention exclusively on the minute details of his senses.
 Thanks to Head's early study of nociception, we have a much greater understanding of how the human brain processes different tactile sensations.